iyaniwura/stat545_md_explorer/Day2_Thurs_6Sept/README.md

 # Day2 Activities

 This folder contains file that were used for day 2 activities in class.
+In this class activity, we explored how to use the plain text, Rmd, and md documens.
 Here is a brief description of the file contained in this folder:

 0. README.md
 1. md_explorer.md: markdown documents using how to code in makrdown